Did you know that the psychology of persuasion often explains why some people always get their way while others struggle with influence?

 However, I have always tried and been successful at communicating with others because I can understand where they are coming from and put myself in their shoes.

-It also enabled me to deal with diverse personalities and coordinate events with different management levels, ideas and opinions.
+This led to my successfully leading a team of workers in my corporate days.
+It also enabled me to deal with diverse personalities and coordinate events across different management levels, with varying ideas and opinions.

 How about you?
 Think about how you can change your approach to influence in everyday situations.
 What can you do today to use persuasion positively?